John McCarthy

 Key Contributions

-• Developed situation calculus for AI reasoning
+• Developed situation calculus and circumscription, formal tools for representing actions, commonsense, and nonmonotonic reasoning

 Videos & Interviews